Associated Skin Care Specialists

 Board-Certified Dermatologists located in Eden Prairie, Fridley, Maple Grove, & Coon Rapids, MN

 Melanoma is known as the most deadly skin cancer, but you may not know that there’s a 99% five-year survival rate if you get diagnosed and treated early.
 If you’re dealing with suspected melanoma, or you’re already diagnosed, you need help from a leading dermatologist like those at Associated Skin Care Specialists.
-Schedule your appointment at one of the five convenient locations around the Twin Cities in Fridley, Maple Grove, Coon Rapids, or Eden Prairie, Minnesota, through the online tool or by phone today.
+Schedule your appointment at one of our convenient locations around the Twin Cities in Fridley, Maple Grove, Coon Rapids, Minneapolis, or Eden Prairie, Minnesota, through the online tool or by phone today.

 Melanoma is the most dangerous skin cancer.
 This highly invasive cancer spreads very quickly, so a fast response is crucial when you’re dealing with melanoma.
 Although melanoma can be fatal, the prognosis for cases that get diagnosed and treated early is very good.
 It has an almost-perfect survival rate five years after early diagnosis and treatment.

 What are the symptoms of melanoma?